thomasabishop/systems-obscure/src/posts/recommended-articles-integration.md

 sam build
 ```

-Next we package the application.
+Next I package the application.
 CloudFront can only receive one file as an input.
 When we package the application we create this single file.
-The packaging proces will first archive all of the project artefacts into a zip file and then upload that to an AWS S3 bucket.
+The packaging proces will first archive all of the project artefacts into a zip file and then upload that to an [AWS S3](https://aws.amazon.com/s3/) bucket.
 A reference to this S3 entity is then provided to CloudFormation and used to retrieve the requisite artefacts.

 ```
 sam package